wjmmk/wjmmk/README.md

 | HTML      | MySQL    |
 | CSS       | MongoDB  |

-Entre otras habilidades concernientes al perfil FullStack Web ~ JavaScript.
+Among other skills concerning the profile FullStack Developer Web ~ JavaScript.

-### 🧐👀🤔 ALGUNAS CURIOSIDADES...
+### 🧐👀🤔 SOME CURIOSITIES...

-- 🔭 Actualmente estoy subiendo proyectos en este Repositorio.
+- 🔭 I am currently uploading projects in this Repository.
-- 🌱 Que estoy aprendiendo: Sigo profundizando en lo referente Código Limpio y buenas practicas a la hora de desarrollar Software.
+- 🌱 What I'm learning: I keep going deeper into the Clean Code and good practices when developing Software.
-- 👯 Estoy buscando colaborar: En proyectos Webs y Móviles...
+- 👯 I am looking to collaborate: On Web and Mobile projects.
-- 📫 Me pueden encontrar: wjmmk3@gmail.com
+- 📫 Can find me: wjmmk3@gmail.com, https://www.linkedin.com/in/william~mosquera/